CIAT-DAPA/cwr_occurrencesvalidation/README.md

 ## Configuration ##

-* You need have in the same folder the ImporterTables.jar, folder lib, database of land's point (if you don't have it you may generate another from application with the raster file) and the configuration file.
+* You need have in the same folder the OccurrencesValidation.jar, folder lib, database of land's point (if you don't have it you may generate another from application with the raster file) and the configuration file.

 * Review data of variables in the file called conf.txt (configuration file), because this file have all parameters for that the application can be execute.